Environmental

 Training Workshop on Pasture Management for Technicians from

-management, integrated with intensive cropping and the management
+pasture with hydraulic management, integrated with intensive cropping

-of peripheral forested areas.
-Bibliographical studies were completed
+and the management of peripheral forested areas.
+Bibliographical

-and appropriate copies presented to participants of the workshop
+studies were completed and appropriate copies presented to participants

-from both international and national sources.
-The content of publications
+of the workshop from both international and national sources.
+The

-presented by speakers at the workshop and subsequent debates were
+content of publications presented by speakers at the workshop and

-synthesised and compiled as a manual for VSF’s field staff.
+subsequent debates were synthesized and compiled as a manual for

-Social and Environmental Assessment (EA) for a Mining Project,
+Social and Environmental Assessment for a Mining Project, Madagascar

-Provision of support to initial EA associated with proposed development
+of support to initial EA associated with proposed development of

-of a nickel mine of international importance.
-The site is located
+a nickel mine of international importance.
+The site is located near

 with the Office National pour l’Environnement (ONE).
 The content